It's been 8 weeks, are you more fit than 2016?

 Make sense?
 Good, you can now use the FITT principle to create your own plan based on your specific training goal and capabilities.
 Don’t forget to incorporate a plan for resistance training.
 You can use ACSM guidelines as a starting point.

-If you’re a mom with a goal to lean out, become stronger and keep up with your kids-try these monthly workouts.
+If you’re a Philly mom with a goal to lean out, become stronger and keep up with your kids-schedule a Screening and Consultation and stat your customized fitness journey today.